-2) Managing a loved-one’s financesIn the event that a loved-one no longer has the capacity to manage their finances, and there is no Enduring Power of Attorney, in most states an Administrator can be appointed.
+2) Managing a loved-one’s financesIn the event that a loved-one no longer has the capacity to manage their finances after suffering from a brain injury, and there is no Enduring Power of Attorney, in most states an Administrator can be appointed.

 Applications to become an Administrator need to be submitted with the Civil and Administrative Tribunal within the state that the individual resides.
 Administrator responsibilities can be granted to either an individual or a formal trustee, like the Public Trustee.

 3) NDIS eligibility and appealsThe rollout of NDIS and the changes to eligibility have raised questions and created a lot of confusion.